History of the Library

 Extremely modest is the only way to describe Minot State Normal School's first library of 1913.
 Housed in the balcony of the former Minot Armory (now the Minot School District offices), the library consisted of some 300 volumes.
-The books were a gift of geography instructor Miss Huldah Winstad.
-Apparently owing to her largesse, Miss Winstad, in addition to her teaching duties, was appointed the college's first librarian.
+The books were a gift of geography instructor Miss Huldah Winsted.
+Apparently owing to her largesse, Miss Winsted, in addition to her teaching duties, was appointed the college's first librarian.

 In 1914, with the campus construction complete, the small library was moved to the second floor of Old Main in the northeast corner.
 As described in a school catalog from June of that year, the library was "sufficiently large to accommodate a school enrollment of two or three hundred as a study and reading room."

 The library was moved again in 1924 to the new west wing of Old Main.
 Located on the third floor, it was designed to serve an enrollment of 400.
 The growth of the library's book, journal, and document collections kept pace with student enrollment.